SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 #### Tab *Race Spotter*

-Similar as with the tab for the *Race Engineer* and for the *Race Strategist*, the dynamic behaviour of the [AI Race Spotter](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Spotter) can be customized here.
+Similar as with the tab for the *Race Engineer* and for the *Race Strategist*, the dynamic behavior of the [AI Race Spotter](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Spotter) can be customized here.
 All options can be chosen independently for each configured simulation game.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Configuration%20Tab%2011.JPG)